How To Dress Babies For Sleep (At Different Temperatures)?

 A folded blanket is counted as two blankets (9).
 So, be careful while using blankets for your little one, even during winter.

-• If the room is too cold, use a room heater for a comfortable temperature.
+• If the room is too cold, use a room heater for a comfortable temperature to combat low temperature in babies.
 Maintain humidity in the room.
 Do not use electric blankets or hot water bottles.
 Also, keep the door slightly open to avoid overheating.

 • A sleep sack is another good option to keep them cozy and warm.
 Sleep sacks of 2 tog are preferred for the winter and fall months.